 Description: The subject examines the concepts underpinning the marketing process and theories relevant to the study and practice of modern marketing science.
 Key concepts covered include the creation and delivery of customer value, customer retention and return on marketing investment, marketing's role in an organisation as defined by the overall strategic plan, and its integration with other functional disciplines within the organisation, elements of marketing plan, competitor analysis and strategies, marketing environment, marketing research, consumer and business buying behaviour, strategic nature of segmenting markets, targeting, and positioning brands, marketing mix decisions, and marketing ethics and social responsibility.
 The subject provides a foundation for the development of effective market-oriented managerial thinking, communication and team-work skills.

 Description: This subject is intended for those who need to obtain a better understanding of the principles of accounting and financial management.
 No previous knowledge or experience is assumed.
 The subject will introduce you to the role that effective financial management makes within an organisation.
 The aim is to make you proficient in the use of the accounting data that you receive in your work environment, as well as making you aware of the basis on which key financial decisions are made.
 You will be introduced to the basic concepts of financial decision-making and the role of financial management in both private and public sector organisations.
-The concepts and techniques will assist you in the use and interpretation of accounting data and you will become better acquainted with the planning and controlling of resources you have at your disposal.
+The concepts and techniques will assist the student in the use and interpretation of accounting data and will help become better acquainted with the planning and controlling of resources at their disposal.